chendatony31/mcp-request/README.md

 - beforeRequest
 - request

-### registerApi: Add custom HTTP requests
+### registerApi: register custom HTTP requests

-- For example, adding a weather query API (GET):
+- For example, adding a weather query API:

 `Add a weather query interface to mcp-request https://wttr.in/Tokyo?format=j1 where Tokyo is the city's name`